Clicky Skip to Content

 The fascinating world of the Internet

-There was a time when we couldn’t keep in touch with friends or family members, when we couldn’t order food online, and couldn’t watch our favorite shows whenever we wanted.
+There was a time when we couldn’t keep in touch with friends or family members, couldn’t order food online, and couldn’t watch our favorite shows whenever we wanted.

-This means that if you just downloaded a low graphic quality film, and didn’t use the internet for anything else, the movie would finish downloading 28 hours later.
+This means that if you downloaded a low graphic quality film and didn’t use the internet for anything else, the movie would finish downloading 28 hours later.

 Google Launched Google Fiber in 2013, which provided internet speeds of up to 1 gigabyte per second, with the lowest speeds being provided at around 10 megabytes per second.

 As you can see, the history of the internet is one of an ever-growing demand for faster internet speeds with increasingly reduced costs.
-Cisco has indicated that in 2021, global interest traffic was around 236 billion gigabytes.
+Cisco has indicated that 2021 global interest traffic was around 236 billion gigabytes.
 That’s a lot!

 Wait, what are bytes?

-For starters, you must know that your device (whether it be your PC, tablet, phone, or laptop) has its language.
-It doesn’t speak in English or Spanish, but rather in 1’s and 0’s.
+First, you must know that your device (your PC, tablet, phone, or laptop) has its language.
+It doesn’t speak in English or Spanish but in 1’s and 0’s.
 These are referred to as bits.

 A byte is a collection of 8 bits and is the smallest processing unit for any electronic device.
 Every message you send, story you upload, or tweet you post must first be broken down into bytes before your device can do anything with it.

-But a byte by itself contains a small amount of information, so it must be grouped with other bytes to craft a complete message.
+But a byte contains a small amount of information, so it must be grouped with other bytes to craft a complete message.

 This table may help you understand how byte groupings work: